-III.
+II.
 IMT MONITORING ACTIVITIES THIS REPORTING PERIOD

-The IMT regularly attends OPD Management Assessment Program and CrimeStop meetings; Internal Affairs Division weekly meetings; Executive Force Review Boards; Use of Force Review Boards; and monthly meetings required by the Settlement Agreement.
-The IMT routinely participates in ride-alongs with officers and meets with Plaintiffs' Attorneys and OPD officers, commanders, and managers to discuss policy development, training, and other compliance issues.
+The IMT continues to provide ongoing monitoring and technical assistance.
+This reporting period, the IMT regularly attended OPD Management Assessment Program and CrimeStop meetings; Internal Affairs Division weekly meetings; Executive Force Review Boards; Use of Force Review Boards; and the monthly meetings required by the Settlement Agreement.
+The IMT continued to participate in ride-alongs with officers and meet with OPD officers, commanders, and managers to discuss policy development, training, and other compliance issues.

-During this reporting period, the IMT met with officials in OPD's Office of Inspector General, Personnel Division, Bureau of Administration, Bureau of Field Operations, Bureau of Investigations, Bureau of Services, and Internal Affairs Division; OPD officers, supervisors, and commanders, including sergeants, lieutenants, and captains; the Discipline Officer; each of the three Deputy Chiefs and the Director of Administration; the Assistant Chief; and Chief Wayne Tucker.
-In addition, the IMT met with a variety of other stakeholders, including: the Plaintiffs' Attorneys; Oakland community members and groups; the City Administrator; the Mayor's Office; City Council Members; the Office of the City Attorney; the District Attorney's Office; and the Public Defender's Office.
+OPD staff with whom the IMT met included officials from the Office of Inspector General, Personnel Division, Bureau of Administration, Bureau of Field Operations, Bureau of Investigations, Bureau of Services, and Internal Affairs Division; OPD officers, supervisors, and commanders, including sergeants, lieutenants, and captains; the Discipline Officer; each of the three Deputy Chiefs; the Assistant Chief; and Chief Wayne Tucker.
+In addition, the IMT met with a variety of other stakeholders, including: the Plaintiffs' Attorneys; Oakland community members and groups; the City Administrator; the Office of the City Attorney; and the Public Defender's Office.

-This reporting period, the IMT also went on-scene to the investigation of an officerinvolved shooting; observed Academy and in-service training sessions of OPD officers; attended line-ups and command retreats; met with OPD Field Training Unit staff; attended meetings of the Performance Assessment System (PAS) steering committee; observed OPD's criminal and administrative investigations of critical incidents; and reviewed and analyzed OPD documents and files, including draft policies, investigations, police reports, and use of force reports.
+This reporting period, the IMT also went on-scene to the investigation of an officerinvolved shooting; observed line-ups and Field Training staff meetings; met with Field Training Unit staff; attended meetings of the Performance Assessment System (PAS) steering committee; observed OPD's criminal and administrative investigations of critical incidents; attended a community forum on officer-involved shootings; and reviewed and analyzed OPD documents and files, including draft policies, misconduct investigations, personnel appraisals, supervisory notes files, police reports, stop data forms, and use of force reports.
+In addition to the technical assistance provided during the above-listed activities, the IMT provided technical assistance to OPD's compliance assessors.
+We also continued to provide the Department and City with referrals to outside resources and agencies to assist it in addressing various compliance and/or operational issues.